MicrosoftDocs/windows-itpro-docs/windows/access-protection/windows-firewall/isolating-apps-on-your-network.md

 author: brianlic-msft
 ---

-# Isolating Windows Store Apps on Your Network
+# Isolating Microsoft Store Apps on Your Network

 **Applies to**
 -   Windows 10
 -   Windows Server 2016

-When you add new devices to your network, you may want to customize your Windows Defender Firewall with Advanced Security configuration to isolate the network access of the new Windows Store apps that run on them.
-Developers who build Windows Store apps can declare certain app capabilities that enable different classes of network access.
+When you add new devices to your network, you may want to customize your Windows Defender Firewall with Advanced Security configuration to isolate the network access of the new Microsoft Store apps that run on them.
+Developers who build Microsoft Store apps can declare certain app capabilities that enable different classes of network access.
 A developer can decide what kind of network access the app requires and configure this capability for the app.
 When the app is installed on a device, appropriate firewall rules are automatically created to enable access.
 You can then customize the firewall configuration to further fine-tune this access if they desire more control over the network access for the app.

 For example, a developer can decide that their app should only connect to trusted local networks (such as at home or work), and not to the Internet.
 In this way, developers can define the scope of network access for their app.
 This network isolation prevents an app from accessing a network and a connection type (inbound or outbound) if the connection has not been configured for the app.
 Then the network administrator can customize the firewall to further restrict the resources that the app can access.

 The ability to set and enforce these network boundaries ensures that apps that get compromised can only access networks where they have been explicitly granted access.
 This significantly reduces the scope of their impact on other apps, the  device, and the network.
 In addition, apps can be isolated and protected from malicious access from the network.

-When creating new Windows Store apps, a developer can define the following network capabilities for their app:
+When creating new Microsoft Store apps, a developer can define the following network capabilities for their app:

 -   **Home\\Work Networking**